ylhyra/ylhyra_content/not_data/content/explanations/Cases/Third_case.md

 reviewed: no
 ---

+# Dative case – the third case

 There are four [[cases]] in Icelandic.
-The '''third case''' in the [[declension table]] is known as the "dative case".<note>On Ylhýra we refer to it as the "third case" for simplicity's sake since you will always see these four cases listed in the same order in the [[declension table]].

-In Icelandic the first case is called '''þágufall''' and is abbreviated as '''þgf.''' Þágufall literally means "receiving case".
-The English name "dative" means "appropriate for giving" in Latin.</note> It shows that the word has something or is being given something.
+The third case in the [[declension table]] is the '''dative case'''.<note>Known as '''þágufall''' in Icelandic, abbreviated as '''þgf.''' Þágufall literally means "receiving case".
+The word "dative" means "appropriate for giving" in Latin.</note> It shows that the word has something or is being given something.

-The [[helper word]] you use to force a word into the third case is „frá“ ("from").
+The [[helper word]] you use to force a word into the dative case is „frá“ ("from").

 ## Things that cause the third case
-The following [[prepositions]] always [[Prepositions that cause cases|cause]] the third case:
+The following [[prepositions]] always [[Prepositions that cause cases|cause]] the dative case:

 *frá (from)
 *hjá (by)